-- (1) Earlier work suggests that mould levels within a given indoor environment are, among many other factors, a product of prevalent outdoor climatic conditions (e.g. for a species focussed discourse see [35]) and how the indoor environment is used, i.e. lifestyle characteristics including heating, cleaning and ventilation habits (e.g. [36,37]).
-While the extent of these relations are far from conclusive, the stark similarity between the values obtained for English and Danish properties may suggest that these factors might not be as important as initially thought, or at least that the nuances between England and Denmark (or at least between England and Copenhagen) in terms of these factors are not strong enough to lead to sizable changes in the typical indoor mould levels in these countries (cf. [38]).
-This should however be further examined by future research.
-It should also be further established whether or not our suggested normal background levels of mould can be extended to the rest of the UK. - (2) While all properties tested in the England were strictly residential, the data used for the Danish study were obtained from a number of non-residential properties.
-That these data yielded highly comparable results to England suggests that the function of the indoor environment might not play an important role in the typical indoor mould levels.
-This should however be further examined by future research. - (3) While the close similarity between ranges and overall distribution of values obtained from Copenhagen and England in different times of the year (spring/winter and all year round respectively) may suggest some level of disassociation of the normal background levels of mould from seasons, this should be further examined by future research.
+- (2) While all properties tested in England were strictly residential, the data used for the Danish study were obtained from a number of non-residential properties.
+That these data yielded highly comparable results to England suggests that the function of the indoor environment might not play an important role in the typical indoor mould levels as widely thought.
+This should however be further examined by future research. - (3) While the close similarity between ranges and overall distribution of values obtained from Copenhagen and England in different times of the year (spring/winter and all year round, respectively) may suggest some level of disassociation of the normal background levels of indoor mould from seasons, this should be further examined by future research.